opencost/opencost-website/docs/index.md

 ## Staying in the loop

-You can stay up to date with Kubecost by joining us on [Slack](https://cloud-native.slack.com/archives/C03D56FPD4G) and watching the project on [GitHub](https://github.com/kubecost/opencost).
+You can stay up to date with Kubecost by joining us on [CNCF Slack](https://slack.cncf.io/) in the [#opencost](https://cloud-native.slack.com/archives/C03D56FPD4G) channel and by watching the project on [GitHub](https://github.com/kubecost/opencost).

 ## Getting Started